 BE-Alert is an alarm system that allows the government to inform you in an emergency situation.

-A mayor, governor or minister activates Be-Alert to send a message to everyone impacted by the emergency situation.
+A mayor, governor or minister activates Be-Alert to send a message via SMS, e-mail or voice call to everyone impacted by the emergency situation.
 In this way, residents can quickly receive the necessary recommendations, like closing windows and doors in the event of a fire.

 BE-Alert has sufficient capacity to inform a large number of residents at the same time via different channels.
 We will continue to test this capacity on a regular basis.